Herøy Municipality (Møre og Romsdal)

 Herøy is a municipality in Møre og Romsdal county, Norway.
 It is part of the Sunnmøre region.
 The administrative centre is the town of Fosnavåg on the island of Bergsøya.
+Other settlements in Herøy include the villages of Leikong, Kvalsund, and Moltustranda.
 The industrial area of Eggesbønes is located south of Fosnavåg on the same island.
 The Runde Environmental Centre is located in the northern part of the municipality on Runde island.
-Other population centres in Herøy include the villages of Leikong, Kvalsund, or Moltustranda.

-The 119.53 km2 municipality is the 320th largest by area out of the 356 municipalities in Norway.
-Herøy is the 123rd most populous municipality in Norway with a population of 8,765.
-The municipality's population density is 75 PD/km2 and its population has increased by 0.4% over the previous 10-year period.
+The 119.53 km2 municipality is the 321st largest by area out of the 357 municipalities in Norway.
+Herøy Municipality is the 123rd most populous municipality in Norway with a population of 8,968.
+The municipality's population density is 75 PD/km2 and its population has increased by 1.4% over the previous 10-year period.

 General information

 The prestegjeld (parish) of Herøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1867, the western district of Herøy was separated to become the new Sande Municipality.
-This left Herøy municipality with 1,999 residents.
-On 1 January 1873, an area of Sande (population: 362) was transferred back to Herøy.
-On 1 January 1889, the Eiksund area and Ekø island (population: 119) were transferred from Sande to Herøy.
+This left Herøy Municipality with 1,999 residents.
+On 1 January 1873, an area of Sande Municipality (population: 362) was transferred back to Herøy Municipality.
+On 1 January 1889, the Eiksund area and Ekø island (population: 119) were transferred from Sande Municipality to Herøy Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, three farms in the Gurskedalen valley (population: 25) were transferred from Herøy to Sande.
-Also on that date, the Eiksund area and the Eika island (population: 222) were transferred from Herøy to neighboring Ulstein Municipality.
+On 1 January 1964, three farms in the Gurskedalen valley (population: 25) were transferred from Herøy Municipality to Sande Municipality.
+Also on that date, the Eiksund area and the Eika island (population: 222) were transferred from Herøy Municipality to neighboring Ulstein Municipality.